Amirh24/SVG-Image-Utils/README.md

 The following snippet will create an SVG appender for each SVG image and will append them onto the base template appender.

 ```
-    from pkg.SVGAppender import SVGAppender as svga
+    from svgappender import SVGAppender as svga

     # Create SVG Appender for each SVG image